Hello, axe knives are great and today I’ve got an expert on the subject to talk you through why he likes using them so much.

 Including the average star rating the order changes to:

 Why has the order changed?
 What does it mean in terms of affordability?

-The order has changed because the trust level of the product, as rated by in average of 5 stars, changes the value.
+The order has changed because the trust level of the product, as rated by an average of 5 stars, changes the value.
 The higher the cost per inch, the lower down the table it moves.

 Having something that is slightly more expensive but is trusted better means that you get a better purchase.
-It seems counter intuitive to buy something cheap for the sake of being cheap.
+It seems counterintuitive to buy something cheap for the sake of being cheap.

 The Best Value For Money Santoku Knife As It Stands

-Using the latest table of 6 santoku knives, I’ll take a break from the analysis and introduce the top 3 santoku knives to show you why you should buy them.
+Using the latest table of 6 Santoku knives, I’ll take a break from the analysis and introduce the top 3 Santoku knives to show you why you should buy them.